Looking for an adventure?

 Team Captains should complete TEAM REGISTRATION at: www.rubymountainrelay.com.
 Click the “Register now" link and follow the instructions.
 A non-refundable entry fee is due at the time of online registration.
-There is no charge for substitutions.
-Substitutions can be made at the start line but the runner has to be present to sign the waiver.
+There is no charge for substitutions when done online.
+Substitutions can be made at the start line for $20 and the runner has to be present to sign the waiver.

 Once the team has been registered and paid for, individual team members must complete INDIVIDUAL TEAM MEMBER REGISTRATION at:

 www.rubymountainrelay.com.
 Click the “Register" link and follow the instructions.
 All team members must sign a waiver in order to participate.

 Each team must provide one volunteer or request to participate in the volunteer donation program for $99.
 Our volunteer coordinator will contact each team captain to get your volunteer information or the team captain can pay the $99 at the time of registration.